 As a rule of thumb, a weight classification rating of at least three-quarters of a ton should be considered a minimum safety requirement for any application which will regularly tow a trailer, camper, or large water craft.

 Remember that just because the exterior appearance of a half-ton truck is similar to that of a one-ton truck does not mean that it has the same suspension.
 Obviously, trucks with higher weight classification ratings are equipped with heavier suspension systems and are, therefore, better suited for towing/hauling.

-Correctly loading cargo into the bed of your pickup truck can have a positive effect on the handling characteristics, as well as your truck’s ability to carry heavy loads without damage to body, drivetrain, or suspension components.
+Correctly loading cargo into the bed of your pickup truck will have a positive effect on the handling characteristics, as well as your truck’s ability to carry heavy loads without damage to body, drivetrain, or suspension components.
 Where you place heavy cargo inside the bed of your truck has a great deal of bearing on how well your truck adapts to the added payload.
-Always place heavy cargo as far forward as possible and whenever possible balance the load from left to right, or vice-versa.

 Whenever loading a pickup bed for maximum cargo capacity, whether the truck is a short bed, long bed, or step-side, loading should be performed beginning at the point closest to the cab working toward the rear bumper.
 All loads should be secured using a ratchet strap, bungee cords, cargo net or similar device.

 Porous materials, such as dirt, sand, and gravel should be loaded into the front half of the bed and spread towards the rear in a uniform fashion.
 A liner underneath these types of materials will serve to aid in unloading, as well as preserving the beauty of the truck.
 These types of materials should always be covered with a tarp, or other suitable covering.